 3. From Passo Falzarego or Mt.
 Lagazuoi.

-This is a very scenic route in the Sesto Group of Dolomites, to the east of Cortina D’Ampezzo.
-The route follows an interesting wartime path, including an extensive tunnelled section.
+This is a highly scenic route in the Sesto Group of the Dolomites, situated to the east of Cortina D’Ampezzo.
+The path traces a fascinating wartime route, featuring an extensive tunneled section.

-To get there, from Cortina you have to follow the road to Misurina via Passo Tre Croci.
+To get there, from Cortina, you have to follow the road to Misurina via Passo Tre Croci.
 Then take the Tre Cime toll road up to Rifugio Auronzo (2298m).
-The toll road is quite expensive (1 car 30,00 Euros!), a cheaper way is to go to Rifugio Auronzo by bus.

 FERRATA RA BUJELA

-Furthermore, it can be joined to other spectacular ferrate nearby, such as via ferrata Olivieri on Punta Anna, the sentiero ferrato Olivieri and sentiero ferrato Astaldi.
+Furthermore, it can be joined to other spectacular Ferrata nearby, such as via Ferrata Olivieri on Punta Anna, the Sentiero Ferrato Olivieri, and Sentiero Ferrato Astaldi.

-An interesting via ferrata through the north-west face of the Torre di Toblin (2.617 m).
+An interesting Ferrata through the northwest face of the Torre di Toblin (2.617 m).

 It’s a short, very steep and exposed climb, mostly secured with ladders (17 ladders!).
 If the via ferrata were longer, it would be classified as difficult.
 At its current length, it offers a varied practice climb for experienced mountaineers in a spectacular setting.